ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 ```

 Let's say for example, that we wanted to set a default argument for our rectangles to contain metadata based on how they were created.

+> TODO: Update types to be similar to other code
+> TODO: Update to highlight metadata

 ------
 ```python